Dede-Qorqud/BeTrueCore/docs/ARCHITECTURE_FOUNDATION.md

 Ithaca is not a reward — it is the point of return to oneself.
 L5 makes no decisions.
 Nine agents (3×3: Analyst, Strategist, Sentinel) observe, record, and measure.
 The ethical priority map 23×32 = 736 rules — the DNA of the agents.

 **Technology:** Python + FastAPI, strict read-only mode.

+**Architectural constraint:** A01 (Research Goal) is a frozen constant of the protocol — not a variable accessible to L5 agents at runtime.

+---

+## Operator Decentralisation

+The protocol follows a progressive decentralisation of operator control across three phases:

+**Phase 1 — Human + Mathematics:** The operator initiates sessions, manages deployment, and coordinates finalization manually.
+Mathematics ensures correctness.

+**Phase 2 — Mathematics:** Lit Protocol MPC assumes the coordinator role.
+The human operator exits the operational loop, remaining only at the infrastructure level.

+**Phase 3 — Community:** The community drives the full 7-step cycle.
+VWU determines signal weight.
+HarmonyAgent observes.
+The operator-human remains only as an emergency mechanism at the smart contract level — absent from the decision-making process entirely.

+This is "AI as notary, not judge" in motion: in Phase 1 the notary is human; in Phase 3 the notary is mathematics and L5 alone.

 ---